 The idea is to build and integrate the software as frequently as every code check-in.
 CI enables automated testing and decouples software builds from software deployments.

 Continuous deployment or continuous delivery (CD) is the practice of automating the software release process (find out about travel industry automation).

 The CI/CD pipeline is the backbone of modern DevOps operations, which is the key to high velocity.
-For example, its implementation helps Onix’s teams increase the development speed by removing manual errors, providing instant feedback, and enabling fast iterations.
+For example, its implementation helps Onix’s teams accelerate development by eliminating manual errors, providing instant feedback, and enabling fast iterations.

 Some good practices for software development teams include: